Difficulty: Easy, Asked-in: Amazon, Adobe, Hike

 return -1

-We are running two separate loops for calculating prefix sum array and equilibrium index, respectively.
-Time complexity = Time complexity of calculating prefix sum array + Time complexity of calculating equilibrium Index = O(n) + O(n) = O(n)
+We are running two separate loops to calculate the prefix sum array and the equilibrium index, respectively.
+The time complexity is equal to the time complexity of calculating the prefix sum array plus the time complexity of calculating the equilibrium index, which is O(n) + O(n) = O(n).

-The above solution uses extra space to store prefix sum array.
-Space complexity = O(n).
+The above solution uses extra space to store the prefix sum array.
+The space complexity is O(n).

-The critical questions are: Can we improve space complexity further and solve problem without using prefix array?
-Can we track values of leftSum and rightSum while traversing the array itself?
+The critical question is: Can we improve space complexity further and solve the problem without using a prefix array?
+Can we track the values of leftSum and rightSum while traversing the array itself?
 Think!

-Before starting the ith iteration of loop, suppose we know totalSum and value of leftSum.
-Then at ith iteration:
+Before starting the ith iteration of the loop, suppose we know the totalSum and the value of leftSum.
+Then, at the ith iteration:

 for(int i = 0; i < n; i = i + 1)